nils-mathieu/piscine-rust/module-03.md

     std::println
 ```

 Create a `PrintMyself` trait with a `print_myself` associated method.
-That function should be
+That function must be
 prototyped like this:

 ```rust